rqlite/rqlite.io/content/en/docs/API/non-deterministic/_index.md

 This is because `RANDOM()` is evaluated by each node independently, and `RANDOM()` will almost certainly return a different value on each node.

 ## How rqlite solves this problem
-An rqlite node addresses this issue by _rewriting_ received SQL statements that contain certain non-deterministic functions, evaluating the non-determinstic factor, before writing the statement to the Raft log.
+An rqlite node addresses this issue by _rewriting_ received SQL statements that contain certain non-deterministic functions, evaluating the non-deterministic factor, before writing the statement to the Raft log.
 The rewritten statement is then applied to the SQLite database as usual.

 ## What does rqlite rewrite?

 ### `RANDOM()`
-Any SQL statement containing [`RANDOM()`](https://www.sqlite.org/lang_corefunc.html#random) is rewritten following these rules:
+A SQL statement containing [`RANDOM()`](https://www.sqlite.org/lang_corefunc.html#random) is rewritten if **either** of the following is true:
 - The statement is part of a write-request i.e. the request is sent to the `/db/execute` HTTP API.
-- The statement is part of a read-request i.e. the request is sent to the `/db/query` HTTP API **and** the read-request is made with _strong_ read consistency.
+- The statement is part of a read-request i.e. the request is sent to the `/db/query` HTTP API **and** the read-request is made with _Strong_ read consistency.

-- If `RANDOM()` is used as an `ORDER BY` qualifier it is not rewritten.
+It is **not** rewritten if **either** of the following is true:
-  - This does mean that certain `INSERT` statements are not rewritten e.g. `INSERT INTO foo (x) SELECT x FROM bar ORDER BY RANDOM()`.
+- `RANDOM()` is used as an `ORDER BY` qualifier.
+This does mean that certain `INSERT` statements are not rewritten e.g. `INSERT INTO foo (x) SELECT x FROM bar ORDER BY RANDOM()`.
 Executing such a statement may result in different data under each node.
-- The HTTP request containing the SQL statement does not have the query parameter `norwrandom` present.
+- The HTTP request containing the SQL statement has the query parameter `norwrandom` present.

 `RANDOM()` is replaced with a random integer between -9223372036854775808 and +9223372036854775807 by the rqlite node that first receives the SQL statement.